eduardae/CClient/README.md

 &nbsp;&nbsp;
 &nbsp;&nbsp;

-# ** This project is my first experience with NodeJs and Angular.
+## ** This project is my first experience with NodeJs and Angular.
 It was made mainly for educational purposes.
-Bad practices are to be found here ** #
+Bad practices are to be found here ** ##

+The news API, which was free, has been retired in favour of a paid version.
+Therefore, some errors are to be expected too.

 The project stack is MongoDB, NodeJs, Express, Angular8.

 It is somewhat similar to MEAN (https://github.com/linnovate/mean), I could have started from there, but I wanted to learn by structuring the project myself, instead of relying on something pre-prepaired.
 It's probable, for this reason, that MEAN is better structured than my project.

 ## Development server - Angular